-Gibson Les Paul Standard 50s is the classic style that makes us all love this LP!
+The classic style of Gibson Les Paul Standard 50s makes us all love this LP!
 It honors Gibson’s golden years of innovation and reaffirms authenticity and dynamism.
-Le Paul Standard 50 is constructed out of mahogany and features a maple top, rounded mahogany necks crafted to 1950s style, Rosewood fingerboard & trapeze inlays.
-Designed by ABR-1 the classic Tune-O-Matic bridge features an aluminum stop bar tailpiece, vintage deluxe tuner keys, and black hat knobs.
+Le Paul Standard 50 is made of mahogany and features a maple top, rounded mahogany necks crafted to 1950s style, Rosewood fingerboard & trapeze inlays.
+Designed by ABR-1, the classic Tune-O-Matic bridge features an aluminum stop bar tailpiece, vintage deluxe tuner keys, and black hat knobs.

 Table of Contents

 The Gibson Les Paul Standard ’50s – A Return to Classic Design

 The Gibson Les Paul Standard ’50s guitar returns to classic design and pays homage to the Golden Era of Gibson innovation.
 It features a solid mahogany body and neck, a rosewood fingerboard, and trapezoid inlays.
 This guitar is sure to be a favorite among guitar enthusiasts.